fluent/diagtool/README.md

 ### Run diagtool

 #### The "@include" directive in td-agent configuration file
 The "@include" directive is a function to reuse configuration defined in another configuration files.
-The diagtool read the td-agent configuration and collect the files described in "@include" directive.
+The diagtool read the td-agent configuration and collect the files described in "@include" directive as well.
 The details of "@include" directive are described in followed url:
 https://docs.fluentd.org/configuration/config-file#6-re-use-your-config-the-include-directive

 #### User defined words to be masked